-Freeport-McMoRan Inc (FCX) is a leading copper business with stocks listed in the US.
-It opened the day at US$34.87 after a previous close of US$34.54.
-During the day the price has varied from a low of USD34.87 to a high of USD37.33.
-The latest price was USD36.57 (25 minute delay).
-Freeport-McMoRan is listed on the NYSE.
+Freeport-McMoran Copper & Gold Inc (FCX) is a leading copper business with stocks listed in the US.
+It opened the day at US$37.33 after a previous close of US$37.61.
+During the day the price has varied from a low of USD36.61 to a high of USD37.33.
+The latest price was USD36.747 (25 minute delay).
+Freeport-McMoran Copper-and-Gold is listed on the NYSE.
 All prices are listed in US Dollars.

-- Search for Freeport-McMoRan.
+- Search for Freeport-McMoran Copper-and-Gold.
 Find the share by name or ticker symbol: FCX.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Purchase now or later.
-Buy today with a market order or use a limit order to delay your purchase until Freeport-McMoRan reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Buy today with a market order or use a limit order to delay your purchase until Freeport-McMoran Copper-and-Gold reaches your desired price.
+To spread out your risk, look into dollar-cost averaging, which smooths out buying using consistent intervals and amounts.

 - Decide on how many to buy.
-At last close price of US$34.54, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
-You may be able to buy a fractional share of Freeport-McMoRan, depending on your broker.
+At last close price of US$37.61, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+You may be able to buy a fractional share of Freeport-McMoran Copper-and-Gold, depending on your broker.

 - Check in on your investment.
-Congratulations, you own a part of Freeport-McMoRan.
+Congratulations, you own a part of Freeport-McMoran Copper-and-Gold.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?

 - Is Freeport-McMoran Copper-and-Gold stock a buy or sell?

 - Is Freeport-McMoran Copper-and-Gold suitable for ethical investing?